 Last Word on Helping and Not Hurting Your Rotator Cuff

-There are many things we can avoid and tweak that will decrease the risk of injury and help protect the rotator cuff.
+We can avoid many things and tweak them to decrease the risk of injury and help protect the rotator cuff.
 Starting the workout right, stretching correctly, avoiding working the rotator cuff to fatigue, taking the time to work on the scapular muscles, and working on the eccentric contraction of the rotator cuff are just a few of the things that you can to help prevent and overcome a rotator cuff injury.

 I did not tell this to the patron, but I hope he reads the blog — or he can book a training session with me, and I can help him out.

 Başkurt Z, Başkurt F, Gelecek N, Özkan MH.
 (2011).
 The effectiveness of scapular stabilization exercise in patients with subacromial impingement syndrome.
 J Back Musculoskelet Rehabil.
 2011;24(3):173-9.

 Holmgren T, Björnsson Hallgren H, Öberg B, Adolfsson L, Johansson K. Effect of specific exercise strategy on need for surgery in patients with subacromial impingement syndrome: a randomized controlled study.
 BMJ.
 2012 Feb 20;344:e787.
 DOI: 10.1136/BMJ.e787.

 Teyhen DS, Miller JM, Middag TR, Kane EJ.
 (2008).
 Rotator cuff fatigue and glenohumeral kinematics in participants without shoulder dysfunction.
 J Athl Train.
 2008 Jul-Aug;43(4):352-8.